Allowable Business Expenses UK 2026/27: What You Can Claim Against Tax

 - Debt collection fees

 Example: Annual accountancy fees of £1,200 for year-end accounts and tax return preparation are fully deductible.
+See our guide on what a contractor accountant costs in 2026 for typical fee ranges.

 Professional Memberships and Subscriptions